-Attorneys or parties who would like to view a portion of a sample 14 page motion for judgment that includes a memorandum of points and authorities, sample declaration and proposed order sold by the author can see below.
+Attorneys or parties in California who would like to view a portion of a sample motion to vacate a sister state judgment in California sold by the author can see below.

 Please note that the author of this blog post, Stan Burman is NOT an attorney and as such is unable to provide any specific legal advice.
 The author is NOT engaged in providing any legal, financial, or other professional services, and any information contained in this blog post is NOT intended to constitute legal advice.

 The materials and information contained in this blog post have been prepared by Stan Burman for informational purposes only and are not legal advice.
 Transmission of the information contained in this blog post is not intended to create, and receipt does not constitute, any business relationship between the author and any readers.
 Readers should not act upon this information without seeking professional counsel.